We are adding the recipe to your Recipe Box.

 - 1 loaf (12 ounces) French bread, unsliced

 - 1 bottle (8 ounces) Russian or Thousand Island dressing (1 cup)

 - 12 ounces sliced corned beef

 - 1 can (14.4 ounces) sauerkraut, well drained

 - Cut the bread in half lengthwise (horizontally) and slightly hollow out the center of each half by removing the soft center 1/2-inch deep on each side.
-Spoon each hollowed-out half with 1/4 cup of the dressing.
+Spread each hollowed-out half with 1/2 cup of the dressing.

-- Place 1/2 of the corned beef on each half of the loaf and spoon another 1/4 cup of the dressing on each half.
-Evenly top each half with the sauerkraut, followed by half of the cheese.
-Wrap each half loosely in foil and bake for 20 minutes until the cheese melts.
-Cut each half into 6 pieces.
+- Place corned beef on bottom half of the loaf.
+Top with the sauerkraut and cheese.
+Place remaining half loaf on top of cheese.
+Wrap sandwich loosely in foil and bake for 20 minutes or until heated through.
+Cut into 6 pieces and serve.